Rayluo-mila/understanding-metric-learning/README.md

 - [`utils/`](https://github.com/Rayluo-mila/understanding-metric-learning/tree/main/utils): Utility functions (e.g., logging, seeding, and replay buffers).

+## 🔧 Steps to DIY your own (metric-based) agents

+- Create a new agent by inheriting from the `BaseAgent` class in [`agents/base_agent.py`](https://github.com/Rayluo-mila/understanding-metric-learning/blob/main/agents/base_agent.py).
+You can refer to the existing agents for examples.

+- Defining the distance functions in the [`distance_function.py`](https://github.com/Rayluo-mila/understanding-metric-learning/blob/main/agents/distance_function.py) file.

+- Add an entry in the [`cfgs/agent_configs.yaml`](https://github.com/Rayluo-mila/understanding-metric-learning/blob/main/cfgs/agent_configs.yaml) file.

+- Run the experiment with the new agent by passing the agent name to the [`main.py`](https://github.com/Rayluo-mila/understanding-metric-learning/blob/main/main.py) script.

 ## ❓ Questions and Issues
 If you have any questions or issues, please feel free to email us (ziyan.luo@mail.mcgill.ca, twni2016@gmail.com), or open an issue on GitHub.
 We glad to hear any form of feedback, and will try our best to help you.